walmartlabs/lacinia/README.md

-# Lacinia-hypen
+# Lacinia-hyphen

-It is a fork, with support for hypens (`-`) in graphql identifiers for better interop with clojure, it breaks qgraphql spec and you probably don't need it.
+It is a fork, with support for hyphens (`-`) in graphql identifiers for better interop with clojure, it breaks qgraphql spec and you probably don't need it.

 To use this lib add following code to your project.clj:

 ```
   :repositories [["jitpack" "https://jitpack.io"]]
   :dependencies [,,,
-                 [com.github.urbestteam/lacinia-hypen "0.21.1"]]
+                 [com.github.urbestteam/lacinia-hyphen "0.21.2"]]
 ```

 # Lacinia